 In 1996 Krakauer climbed Mt.
-Everest, but a storm took the lives of four of the five teammates who reached the summit with him.
+Everest, but four teammates perished in a violent storm.
 An analysis of the calamity he wrote for Outside magazine received a National Magazine Award.
-The unsparingly forthright book he subsequently wrote about Everest, Into Thin Air, became a #1 New York Times bestseller and was translated into more than twenty-five languages.
-It was also Time magazine’s Book of the Year, and was one of three finalists for the Pulitzer Prize.
+The book he subsequently wrote about Everest, INTO THIN AIR (1997), became a #1 New York Times bestseller, and was one of three finalists for the 1998 Pulitzer Prize in General Nonfiction.

-In 1998, as a tribute to his companions lost on Everest, Krakauer established the Everest ’96 Memorial Fund at the Boulder Community Foundation with earnings from Into Thin Air.
-As of 2012, the fund had donated more than $1.7 million to such charities as the American Himalayan Foundation, Educate the Children, Veterans Helping Veterans Now, the Access Fund, and the Boulder Valley Women’s Health Center.
+As a tribute to his companions lost on Everest, in 1998 Krakauer established the Everest ’96 Memorial Fund at the Boulder Community Foundation with earnings from Into Thin Air.
+As of 2017, the fund has donated more two million dollars to such charities as the American Himalayan Foundation, Veterans Helping Veterans Now, SurvJustice, the Colorado Avalanche Information Center, and the Boulder Valley Women’s Health Center.

 Krakauer’s writing has appeared in National Geographic, Rolling Stone, TIME, The New Yorker, The Washington Post, The New York Times, and elsewhere.
 In 1997, the American Geophysical Union honored Krakauer with the Walter Sullivan Award for Excellence in Science Journalism for an article he published in Smithsonian.

 In 1999 Krakauer received an Academy Award in Literature from the American Academy of Arts and Letters.
 The award noted, “Krakauer combines the tenacity and courage of the finest tradition of investigative journalism with the stylish subtlety and profound insight of the born writer.”